The word is

 Restaurants - Japanese & Sushi Cuisine

 Are you looking for a good Japanese restaurant in Westchester County?
 Find excellent Japanese food at restaurants in Westchester, New York when you select from The Westchester Restaurant Guide's list of restaurants.

-For Restaurants - Japanese & Sushi in City of Rye visit:
+For Restaurants - Japanese & Sushi in Rye visit:

 Restaurants - Pizza Cuisine

 Almost all Americans can relate to the mouth-watering experience of biting into a crusty and piping-hot pizza dripping with melted mozzarella and juicy tomato sauce Select your favorite Pizza restaurant from our list of Pizzarias.